agarzola/jQueryAutocompletePlugin/README.md

 ##Abridged Changelog##
 ####1.2.1 --AGA####
+*Added option to activate select list with one click instead of two. `clickFire` is false by default.
+(Requested/recommendation by fgosfacdjtq.)
 * Added option to forgo input focus on item select. `inputFocus` is set to true by default, but setting it to false in the options will cancel this behavior.

 ####1.2 --AGA####